helm/helm/docs/plugins.md

 If such plugin is installed, Helm can interact with the repository using the specified protocol scheme by invoking the `command`.
-The special repository shall be added similarily to the regular ones: `helm repo add favorite myprotocol://example.com/` The rules for the special repos are the same to the regular ones: Helm must be able to download the `index.yaml` file in order to discover and cache the list of available Charts.
+The special repository shall be added similarly to the regular ones: `helm repo add favorite myprotocol://example.com/` The rules for the special repos are the same to the regular ones: Helm must be able to download the `index.yaml` file in order to discover and cache the list of available Charts.